SasView/sasview/src/sas/qtgui/MainWindow/media/data_formats_help.rst

 1D SAS Formats
 --------------

-SasView recognizes 1D data either arranged in separated columns in ASCII ('text') or XML files, or in arrays in binary HDF5 files.
-This *includes* files with the following extensions (which are not case-sensitive) but which are expected to have particular formatting:
+SasView recognizes 1D data supplied in a number of specific formats, as identified by the file extensions below.
+It also incorporates a 'generic loader' which is called if all else fails.
+The generic loader will attempt to read data files of any extension *provided* the file is in ASCII ('text') format (i.e. not binary).
+So this includes, for example, comma-separated variable (CSV) files from a spreadsheet.

+The file extensions (which are not case sensitive) with specific meaning are:

-*  .ABS
+*  .ABS (NIST format)
-*  .ASC
+*  .ASC (NIST format)
 *  .COR (in canSAS XML v1.0 and v1.1 formats *only*)
-*  .CSV (comma-separated)
-*  .DAT
+*  .DAT (NIST format)
 *  .H5, .NXS, .HDF, or .HDF5 (in NXcanSAS v1.0 and v1.1 formats *only*)
 *  .PDH (Anton Paar SAXSess format)
-*  .TXT
 *  .XML (in canSAS XML v1.0 and v1.1 formats *only*)

-The CanSAS & NXcanSAS formats are both output by the `Mantid data reduction framework <http://www.mantidproject.org/>`_ and the `NIST Igor data reduction routines <https://github.com/sansigormacros/ncnrsansigormacros/wiki/DataOutputFormats>`_.
+The CanSAS & NXcanSAS standard formats are both output by the `Mantid data reduction framework <http://www.mantidproject.org/>`_ and the `NIST Igor data reduction routines <https://github.com/sansigormacros/ncnrsansigormacros/wiki/DataOutputFormats>`_.